 Normally when you die, your annuity payments will stop.
 So, if you have a spouse or partner who relies on you financially, how would they cope if you were to die?

 Joint life annuities continue to pay out after your death, for the rest of your surviving named spouse or partner’s life.
-So, your income will continue to be paid until you have both passed away.
-You can take out a joint annuity with a spouse, civil partner or financially dependent partner.
+The income will continue to be paid until you have both passed away.
+You can take out a joint annuity with a named spouse, civil partner or financially dependent partner.

 You can choose for 100% of your income to continue after your death or select a smaller percentage.
 Choosing to take out a joint life annuity will lower your income payments but failing to protect your spouse or partner could leave them with potentially serious financial worries at an already difficult time.